Free WebP to BMP Converter Online – Fast & No Upload Required

 File SizeVery smallExtremely large

-TransparencyYes (Alpha Channel)No (some variants support a color key)
+TransparencyYes (Alpha Channel supported)No (some rare variants support a color key)

 AnimationYesNo

-Best ForFast websites, saving bandwidthMaximum compatibility, preserving raw data
+Best ForFast websites, saving bandwidthMaximum compatibility, preserving raw pixel data

-In short, WebP is built for efficiency, while BMP is built for raw simplicity and compatibility.
+In short: WebP is built for web efficiency, while BMP is built for raw simplicity and strict compatibility.

-Developed by Microsoft, the Bitmap format is one of the original raster graphic file types.
-It’s essentially a map of all the bits that make up the pixels of an image.
-Because it’s usually uncompressed, a BMP file contains a direct, one-to-one record of every pixel’s color.
-This is why BMP files are so large but also why they are considered a “raw” or “pure” representation of an image, making them valuable in data analysis and for archival purposes where no data loss is acceptable.
+• The BMP (Bitmap) Format: Developed by Microsoft, the Bitmap format is one of the original raster graphic file types.
+It is essentially a map of all the bits that make up the pixels of an image.
+Because it is usually uncompressed, a BMP file contains a direct, one-to-one record of every pixel’s color.
+This makes BMP files very large, but it also makes them a “pure” representation of an image, valuable for archival purposes where absolutely no data loss is acceptable.

-WebP is Google’s answer to the slow-loading web.
+• The WebP Format: WebP is Google’s answer to the slow-loading web.
 It uses highly advanced prediction algorithms to compress images far more effectively than JPEG or PNG.
-A WebP file can be 25-35% smaller than a JPEG of similar quality and can offer lossless transparency for 50% less file size than a PNG.
-This efficiency is its greatest strength, making it the ideal choice for any online application.
+Its incredible efficiency is its greatest strength, making it the ideal choice for modern online applications.

 Key Features of the WebpNow Converter

-We’ve packed our tool with features designed to provide the best possible user experience.
+We have packed our tool with features designed to provide the best possible user experience:

-• Lossless Quality: Our converter is configured to preserve the highest possible quality.
+• Lossless Quality Preservation: Our converter is configured to preserve the highest possible quality.
 When converting from WebP to the uncompressed BMP format, every pixel of detail from the source file is maintained.

 • Absolutely Free, No Limits: This is a completely free service.
-Convert as many WebP images as you need, whenever you need to.
-We don’t impose any limits on file size or the number of daily conversions.
+Convert as many WebP images as you need.
+We do not impose any limits on file size or the number of daily conversions.

 • Batch Conversion Ready: Need to convert an entire folder of WebP assets?
 Our tool is designed to handle multiple files at once, saving you valuable time and effort.

 • Guaranteed Privacy and Security: We take your data security seriously.
-All connections are encrypted using HTTPS, and we automatically and permanently delete all uploaded and converted files from our servers after one hour.
+All connections are encrypted using HTTPS, and we automatically and permanently delete all uploaded and converted files from our servers shortly after processing.

-Works on Any Device Because our tool runs entirely in your web browser, it works on any operating system—Windows, macOS, Linux, Android, or iOS.
+• Works on Any Device: Because our tool runs entirely in your web browser, it works seamlessly on any operating system—Windows, macOS, Linux, Android, or iOS.
 There is absolutely no software to download or install.

 Frequently Asked Questions